tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 We have made some progress, but we still need to remove the chat bubbles backgrounds and also clean up the header.

-Still in the `UserMessage` component, we find the class `.by-me.message` and delete `border-color` and `background-color` properties.
-This will make the chat backgrounds uniform.
-Also change the `color` property to match the default text, in this case black.
+Still in the `UserMessage` component, we find the class `.by-me.message` and delete the `border-color` and `background-color` properties.
+We also change the `color` property to match the default text, in this case black.

-We need to remove the chat bubble styling, and to do that we go into the `message` class and make a couple of edits.
-We delete `background-color`, `border-style` and `border-radius` and `border-width` leaving the `.message` class like this:
+We need to remove the chat bubble styling, and to do that we go into the `.message` class and make a couple of edits.
+We delete `background-color`, `border-style`, `border-radius` and `border-width` leaving the `.message` class like this:

 ```
 .message {